Skip to main content

 Calculating NPV of Lifetime Vehicle Cost

 In order to decide which vehicle technologies will be selected by purchasers to fill the need for new cargo-distance from a given vehicle type in the current year, the model needs to know the price of each vehicle technology as seen by purchasers.
-There are two components to this price: the upfront cost of the vehicle and the lifetime cost of fuel for the vehicle (appropriately discounted).
+There are three components to this price: the upfront cost of the vehicle, the lifetime operation and maintenance costs (including fuel) for the vehicle (appropriately discounted), and a shadow cost applied to electric passenger light-duty vehicles to represent range anxiety and charging time concerns.
 This section of the model calculates these costs.

 NPV of Lifetime Fuel Expenditures

-First, we take the average transporation fuel cost weighted by fuel type and multiply it by the technology-specific new vehicle fuel economy values we calcualted earlier, giving us the fuel cost per unit cargo distance transported by each vehicle type and technology.
+First, we take the average transportation fuel cost weighted by fuel type and multiply it by the technology-specific new vehicle fuel economy values we calculated earlier, giving us the fuel cost per unit cargo distance transported by each vehicle type and technology.

-Finally, we convert this stream of expected fuel expenditures over the vehicle's lifetime into a net present value (NPV) value, using the vehicle lifetime and a discount rate adopted by vehicle buyers.
+Finally, we convert this stream of expected fuel and other operation and maintenance expenditures over the vehicle's lifetime into a net present value (NPV) value, using the vehicle lifetime and a discount rate adopted by vehicle buyers.
 A high discount rate is generally appropriate here, as vehicle buyers tend to undervalue future fuel savings (or costs) in their calculus of what vehicle to buy today.
-This is one of two factors that contributes to the NPV of Liftime Vehicle Cost:
+This is one of three factors that contributes to the NPV of Lifetime Vehicle Cost:

 New Vehicle Price

 Prices for most vehicle technologies in future years are taken in as input data, in the "BAU New Vehicle Price" variable.
 However, the model uses endogenous learning curves for battery electric vehicles.
 This means their cost declines are linked to their cumulative deployment.
 The first portion of the calculations in this section determine the cumulative deployment and the ratio of EV cost in the current model year to EV cost in the first model year.
-This is based on the number of doublings of cumulative deployment and an estimated percent decline in EV price per doubling:
+This is based on the number of doublings of cumulative deployment, the share of each vehicle price that made up by the battery, and an estimated percent decline in battery price per doubling:

 Next, we adjust the price of each vehicle technology for policy case R&D, if the model user has set one of these R&D levers to a non-zero value.
 After that, we account for the effect of the carbon tax on the cost of the vehicle itself (due to the embedded carbon in the vehicle- that is, the carbon that was emitted due to its construction).

-Finally, we adjust the vehicle price based on subsidies, including any BAU subsidies and any additional subsidies that may have been specified by the user for this model run.
-This results in the final policy case new vehicle price, which is the other component (along with the NPV of lifetime fuel expenditures) that goes into the calculation of the NPV of Lifetime Vehicle Cost.
+Finally, we adjust the vehicle price based on subsidies for electric vehicles, including BAU subsidies and any additional subsidies that may have been specified by the user for this model run.

 Calculating Number of New Vehicles

-Finally, we check to see if the share of EVs meets the minimum required EV sales percentage, which can be increased through the EV mandate policy.
-This policy represents government ordering vehicle manufacturers to sell at least a specified share of EVs.
-(Vehicle manufacturers can comply with a mandate by more heavily marketing EVs, offering more attractive EVs, and/or discounting EVs until sales reach the required percentage.)
-If the mandate would require additional EVs to be sold, the model adjusts the allocation at this step by shifting from all non-EV types to EV types proportionally.
+After the cost-based vehicle allocation, we check to see if the share of zero-emission vehicles (ZEVs) meets the minimum required ZEV sales percentage by each subregion, which can be increased through the ZEV mandate policy.
+This policy represents federal or state governments requiring vehicle manufacturers to sell at least a specified share of ZEVs.
+(Vehicle manufacturers can comply with a mandate by more heavily marketing ZEVs, offering more attractive ZEVs, and/or discounting ZEVs until sales reach the required percentage.)
+In the U.S. model, there are subregions for each of the 50 states and the District of Columbia.

 Tracking the Vehicle Fleet